skhavari/cheddardog/README.md

 ### Supports

+-   American Express
 -   Bank of America (CA)
--   American Express
+-   Etrade
 -   Fidelity
--   Charles Schwab
+-   Schwab
 -   Vanguard
 -   2 Factor Auth: works, but you'll have to babysit the run and enter the 2nd factor manually